 Fluden – from the German fladen (flat cake), a word related to the French flan (open-face tart).
 It is a flat layered cake that is served by being cut into sections.
-There is also another version of fluden made with a strudel-like dough and rolled like a strudel.
+There’s also another version of fluden made with a strudel-like dough and rolled like a strudel.

 My mum made it vegan and added preserved cherries.
-The original recipe included eggs, and dried fruit.
-Fluden stores well at room and higher temperature conditions for a few weeks (if it’s made of dried cherries/fruit instead of soaked ones).
+The original recipe included eggs, and dried fruit instead of preserved cherries (to increase longevity).
+Fluden stores well at room and higher temperature conditions for a few weeks (if it’s made of dried cherries/fruit instead of fresh ones).

 300 g wheat flour